 What is an SDIRA LLC?

 SDIRA LLC owners, also called “members,” have complete checkbook control, meaning you have the authority to sign over funds from the account.
-This type of account can be helpful in situations where you need immediate access to your retirement funds, like when purchasing real estate investments.
+This type of account can be helpful, especially if you are in a situation in which you need immediate access to your retirement funds.

 How Can an LLC Benefit You?